-Unitaid will host a webinar to present the scope and content of the call for proposals and answer any process-related questions on Friday 9 April 2021 at 17:00 CET.
+Unitaid hosted a webinar to present the scope and content of the call for proposals and answer any process-related questions on Friday 9 April 2021 at 17:00 CET.

 To register for the webinar please complete the online form here.
 Please note that only registered participants will receive the call-in details.
 During registration you will have the option to send questions which Unitaid will aim to address during the webinar.